danitrod/discovery-k8s-lab/README.md

 ibmcloud ks worker ls <your_cluster_name> # Cluster name is same as in step 5
 ```

-That will output the ID of the worker in your cluster, together with its public IP and private IPs.
+That will output the ID of the worker in your cluster, together with its public and private IPs.
 Copy the public IP as we will use it next.

 ### Step 11

 Access the app!
-The URL should be formatted like this: `http://<worker_ip>:<load_balancer_port>`.
+The URL should be formatted like this: `http://<worker_ip>:<node_port>`.
 You can access it directly from your browser and see the magic happen.
 Try out a couple of queries for Watson Discovery news!

 ![Screenshot](./doc/images/screenshot.png)